Skip to content

 Most arrangements with contractors involving services are considered relevant contracts for payroll tax purposes.
 These contracts are taxable unless an exemption applies.

-You need to satisfy at least one of the 9 exemptions below for your contractor payment to be exempt from payroll tax.
+You need to satisfy at least one of these 9 exemptions for your contractor payment to be exempt from payroll tax:

 1. Services provided for no more than 90 days in a financial year